VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 various requirements for different applications.
-For example, some systems require a basic graphics function to show images, but others may require a complete support for windowing and controls/widgets, even needs a HTML5 web browser.
+For example, some systems require a basic graphics function to show images, but others may require a complete support for windowing and controls/widgets, even needs to run a HTML5 web browser.
 Therefore, an embedded graphics system like MiniGUI must be tailorable.

-For easy tailoring MiniGUI, MiniGUI provides a lot of compile-time macros to control the features of MiniGUI core.
+For easy tailoring MiniGUI, MiniGUI provides a lot of compile-time macros to control the features of MiniGUI.

 Generally, we can configure MiniGUI core in the following aspects: